anandb/fast_mock_server/docs/RELAY_CONFIGURATION.md

 1. **Expectations are Ignored**: When relay is enabled, any expectations configured for the server are ignored.
 ALL requests are forwarded to the remote server.

+2. **OAuth2 is Optional**: OAuth2 authentication is completely optional.
+You can create a relay without any authentication by only providing the `remoteUrl`.

+3. **Partial OAuth2 Config Not Allowed**: If you provide any OAuth2 parameter (`tokenUrl`, `clientId`, or `clientSecret`), you must provide all three.
+Partial configuration will result in a validation error.

-2. **OAuth2 Support**: Currently only supports `client_credentials` grant type.
+4. **OAuth2 Support**: When OAuth2 is enabled, currently only supports `client_credentials` grant type.
 Other grant types can be specified but the implementation handles client credentials flow.

-3. **Error Handling**: If relay fails (e.g., token acquisition fails, remote server is unreachable), the mock server returns a 502 Bad Gateway error with details.
+5. **Error Handling**: If relay fails (e.g., token acquisition fails, remote server is unreachable), the mock server returns a 502 Bad Gateway error with details.

-4. **Security**: Client secrets are stored in memory.
+6. **Security**: Client secrets are stored in memory.
 Use environment variables or secure configuration management in production.

-5. **Performance**: Token caching significantly reduces overhead.
+7. **Performance**: When OAuth2 is enabled, token caching significantly reduces overhead.
 First request may be slower due to token acquisition.

 ## Troubleshooting